FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Related Works

-SGPN \cite{SGPN} is proposal-free and the first instance segmentation method to be directly performed on a 3D point cloud.
-SGPN performs the point cloud instance segmentation based on the hypothesis that the points of the same instance should have similar features.
-A subnetwork of SGPN predicted confidence score of each point.
-The confidence score of each point indicates the quality of the result of the point as a reference point of the clustering.
-The authors \cite{SGPN} highlight an interesting phenomenon that the clustering confidence scores of the points located in the boundary area are lower than others.
-Inspired by this, FPCC-Net takes only a point that is most likely to be the geometric center of an object as the reference point of clustering for the object.
-X. Wang et al. \cite{asis} have associated semantic and instance information to promote performance.
-Q. Phm et al. \cite{jsis3d} have used a Multi-Value Conditional Random Field to learn semantic and instance labels simultaneously.
-J. Lahoud et al. \cite{3d_mt} have performed instance segmentation by clustering 3D points, and mapping the features of points to the feature embedding space according to relationships of point pairs.
+Proposal-free methods extract the features of the points at first and then group points into instances.
+SGPN\cite{SGPN} is the first direct 3D instance segmentation method that assumed the points of the same instance should have similar features.
+Three sub-networks predict semantic labels, confidence score, and point-wise features, respectively.
+The confidence score of each point indicates the confidence of the reference point of clustering.
+SGPN\cite{SGPN} have highlighted an interesting phenomenon that the clustering confidence scores of the points located in the boundary area are lower than others.
+Inspired by this, FPCC takes only one point that is most likely to be the geometric center of an object as the reference point of clustering for the object.
+Some methods combining semantic with instance information have been proposed to improve performance\cite{asis,jsis3d,3d_mt}.
+Q. Phm et al.\cite{jsis3d} have used a Multi-Value Conditional Random Field to learn semantic and instance labels simultaneously.
+J. Lahoud et al.\cite{3d_mt} have performed instance segmentation by clustering 3D points and mapping the features of points to the feature embedding space according to relationships of point pairs.
+However, the objects in the bin-picking scene are all of the same types.
+Thus the semantic information of each point is the same.
+The way of combining semantic and instance information with each other loses its effectiveness in this case.
+PointGroup\cite{PointGroup} and HAIS\cite{HAIS} employ a similar strategy.
+They predict the offset vector for moving each point towards its instance center and then cluster the moved points in Euclidean space.
+OccuSeg\cite{OccuSeg} has constrained the clustering based on predicted occupancy size and the clustered occupancy size, which help to correctly cluster hard samples and avoid over-segmentation.
+B, Zhang, et al.\cite{3d_Probabilistic_Embeddings} have presented a probabilistic embedding framework to encode the features of each point and a novel clustering step.

-Although these proposal-free methods (without the proposal regions) have used different ways to extract features of points, they all need clustering methods to obtain the final instance label, which are time-consuming.
-The reason is analyzed in Sec \ref{Time}.
-In addition, all these methods are based on public datasets such as S3DIS \cite{S3DIS} and SceneNN \cite{scenenn} with rich annotations.
-Making such a dataset for bin-picking scenes is time-consuming and laborious \cite{xu}.
+Although previous proposal-free methods have used various ways to extract features of points, they all need to find points far greater than the number of instances as reference points for clustering, and each reference point corresponds to a potential group.
+Each group is merged by intersection over union (IoU).
+The process of merging takes a lot of time.
+The reason for time-consuming is described in more detail in Section \ref{Time}.
+In contrast, FPCC does not need the process of merging.
+In addition, all these methods are based on public datasets such as S3DIS\cite{S3DIS} and SceneNN\cite{scenenn} with rich annotations.
+Making such a dataset for bin-picking scenes is a time-consuming and laborious task\cite{xu}.
+FPCC shows an acceptable performance on real-world data even trained by synthetic data.